 In this section you will find information about McMaster’s admission requirements, policies and supports that are available to you.

-To find out about McMaster’s requirements for entrance into each academic program, please
+To find out about McMaster’s requirements for entrance into each academic program, visit

 The McMaster Outdoor Orientation Student Experience (MOOSE) is a 4-day trip and orientation program that takes place before school starts.
 The program gives you opportunities to meet fellow students and faculty, and experience a variety of outdoor activities, including trips to Camp Arowhon and Algonquin Provincial Park.